freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1150.1

-Run the script again to see if they show up this time.
+Run the script again to see what it looks like now.

 #### HINTS